June Huh: Career

 In 2009, during his PhD studies, Huh proved the Read–Hoggar conjecture, about the unimodality of coefficients of chromatic polynomials in graph theory, which had been unresolved for more than 40 years.
 In joint work with Karim Adiprasito and Eric Katz, he resolved the Heron–Rota–Welsh conjecture on the log-concavity of the characteristic polynomial of matroids.

 With Karim Adiprasito, he is one of the five winners of the 2019 New Horizons in Mathematics Prize, associated with the Breakthrough Prize in Mathematics.
 He was a winner of Blavatnik Award for Young Scientists (U.S. Regional) in 2017.
 In 2018, Huh was an invited speaker at the International Congress of Mathematicians in Rio de Janeiro.
 In 2021, he received the Samsung Ho-Am Prize in Science for physics and mathematics.

 Huh was awarded the 2022 Fields Medal for "bringing the ideas of Hodge theory to combinatorics, the proof of the Dowling–Wilson conjecture for geometric lattices, the proof of the Heron–Rota–Welsh conjecture for matroids, the development of the theory of Lorentzian polynomials, and the proof of the strong Mason conjecture".
-Huh is the seventh recipient of East Asian ancestry and the first winner of Korean ancestry to have the prize bestowed upon him.
+Huh is the seventh recipient of East Asian ancestry and the first winner of Korean ancestry.

 Personal life

 Huh is married to Kim Nayoung, whom he met during his studies while attending Seoul National University.
 Kim is a graduate of Seoul National University where she earned her doctorate in mathematics.
-The couple has two sons.
+The couple have two sons.